sandialabs/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-Because of the independent development processes of these three teams, unless these development teams maintain 100% backward compatibility w.r.t. the interfaces and behavior of the combined software, one cannot expect at any time to be able to pull the code from these three different git repos and be able to successfully build all of the code and have all of the tests pass.
+Because of the independent development processes of these three teams, unless these development teams maintain 100% backward compatibility w.r.t. the interfaces and behavior of the combined software, one cannot at any time pull the code from these three different git repos and expect to be able to successfully build all of the code and have all of the tests pass.
 Therefore, how does the 4th integration team expect to be able to build, test, and possibly extend the combined software?
 In this case, the integration team would set up their own clones of all three git/TriBITS repos on their own machine such as: